 Taca and Avianca flight map from El Salvador

 Mid-morning, the President of El Salvador, Salvador Sánchez Cerén, spoke at the conference.
 We stood for his entrance and then listened to the national anthem.
 It’s a great anthem and the Salvadorans in the audience sang with vigor.
-That said, I have now heard a national anthem longer than the Star Spangled Banner – check it out at the link here.
+That said, I have now heard a national anthem longer than the Star Spangled Banner.

 The president’s address stayed at a very high level.
 He focused on the big picture concepts, highlighting that El Salvador is a great place for business.
 He stressed that the country is open, welcoming of foreign investment, provides legal stability, transparency, contract integrity, and leads the region with modern banking and finance institutions to facilitate business transactions.
 He noted the excellent logistics and infrastructure of the country, the competitive energy, and telecommunications costs.
 But most of all, in accordance with the slogan of PROESA, “El Salvador – Great Like Our People,” he emphasized the high productivity of labor and the conscientiousness of the work force.
 This dovetailed well with his core message that free enterprise and foreign investment are key to the long term sustainable success of his country.

 More next week on the rest of the day’s meetings and additional data points on El Salvador.

 Check out our eBook bundle.
 Six titles packed full of premium offshore intel.
 Instant Download - Print off for your private library before the government demands we take these down!